dmerejkowsky/blog/content/post/2017-07-08-lets-have-a-pint-of-vim-ale.md

 ![vim-ale gutter signs](/pics/vim-ale-gutter.png)

-(Notice the red angle brackets in the column on the left, and the detailed message on the bottom).
+Notice the red angle brackets in the column on the left, and the detailed message on the bottom.

 Also, by default the whole gutter will disappear when there's nothing found by the linters, which allows you to instantly know you're done fixing lint errors.